grivet/mpsc-queue/README.md

 - Unbounded: The queue is a linked-list and does not limit the number of elements.

+- Wait-free writes: writers will never wait for queue state sync when enqueuing.

+- Lock-free reads: the reader might wait for the queue state to become consistent, but will not take locks doing so.

 - Intrusive: Queue elements are allocated as part of larger objects.
   Objects are retrieved by offset manipulation.